tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/update-canonical-openstack-juju.rst

       after this initial reboot.

-   1024x2MB huge page support is configured by default starting in Contrail Networking Release 2005, which is also the first Contrail Networking release that supports huge pages.
+   1024x2MB huge page support is configured by default starting in Tungsten Fabric Release 2005, which is also the first Tungsten Fabric release that supports huge pages.
 If you are upgrading to Release 2005 for the first time, a compute node reboot is always required because huge pages could not have been previously enabled.